Have this post read to you in a natural voice, so you can do other things:

 Pink and white footer design

-I’ve been really digging this light pink for a couple years now, and this footer delivers on a lot of things that make love design.
+I’ve been really digging this light pink for a couple of years now, and this footer delivers on a lot of things that make love design.
 The strong contrast between the logo, UI elements and the submit button – as well as the bold simplicity and centering of the menu, and social icons.
 (Check out this 26 website color schemes post too.)

 Super simple black and white footer design